 - 1/4 teaspoon salt

 - 10 tablespoons cold unsalted butter, cubed (142g)

 - 1 teaspoon vanilla extract

 Scoop out heaping teaspoons of dough.
 Form into balls and place on prepared cookie sheets, 2 inches apart.
+Gently press each ball slightly.
 Add chocolate chips on top and gently press into balls.
-I used about 5-6 chocolate chips per ball.
+I used about 5-6 chocolate chips per cookie.

 - Bake for 8-11 minutes or until set.
 Let cool and enjoy.